Hands on: Samsung Galaxy S20 review

-Another year, another flagship Samsung smartphone range has been unveiled.
-In 2020 it will be the Galaxy S20, S20+ and the S20 Ultra vying for your attention, all promising new features, high-tech cameras and 5G connectivity.
+Another year, another flagship Samsung smartphone range unveiled.
+In 2020, it will be the Galaxy S20, S20+ and the S20 Ultra vying for your attention, all promising new features, high-tech cameras and 5G connectivity.

 Release date and price

-The Galaxy S20 launch is slightly staggered depending on where you live with some territories still to be confirmed.
-The official release date for the the S20 in the United States is Friday 6th March, while those living in the UK will have to wait until the following Friday, the 13th March to get their hands on the new phone.
+The Galaxy S20 launch is slightly staggered depending on where you live, with some territories still to be confirmed.
+The official release date for the S20 in the United States is Friday 6th March, while those living in the UK will have to wait until the following Friday, 13th March, to get their hands on the new phone.

 If you thought the S20 would come with a price hike compared to its predecessor, the Galaxy S10, you’d be right.
-It shouldn’t really come as a surprise, though, given the new flagship offers 5G connectivity, a more advanced camera and a bigger 120Hz display.
+That shouldn’t come as a surprise, though, given the new flagship offers 5G connectivity, a more advanced camera and a bigger 120Hz display.

 Design and build

-It does feel light, though,which means it shouldn’t weigh you down too much.
+It does feel light, though, so it shouldn’t weigh you down too much.
 And, there’s no getting away from the fact that the S20’s slim chassis is still one of the sleekest, most attractive around.
-The aesthetic is also helped by the Edge design which curves the screen around the frame to try and eliminate any bezel, and also the notch-less screen.
+The aesthetic is also helped by the Edge design, which curves the screen around the frame to try and eliminate any bezel, and the notch-less screen.

-The mirror finishes look great - you’ve got the option of Cosmic Grey, Cloud Blue and Cloud Pink - but there’s no escaping the fact they’re also a major fingerprint magnet.
-Like the iPhone 11 and 11 Pro, the rear camera set-up protrudes from the glass rear panel, but once you’ve got a case fitted it should all sit flush.
+The mirror finishes look great – there are Cosmic Grey, Cloud Blue and Cloud Pink options – but there’s no escaping the fact they’re a major fingerprint magnet.
+Like the iPhone 11 and 11 Pro, the rear camera set-up protrudes from the glass rear panel, but if you have a case fitted it should all sit flush.

 Camera

-If there’s one feature Samsung likes to go big on with its flagship phones it’s the camera.
-And the Galaxy S20 is no different.
-It’s not quite as high-tech as the snapper on its larger sibling, the Galaxy S20 Ultra, but you’re still getting a triple-lens set-up with 12MP ultra wide, 12MP wide-angle and 64MP telephoto lenses.
+Samsung likes to go big on cameras with its flagship phones, and the Galaxy S20 is no different.
+It’s not quite as high-tech as the snapper on its larger sibling, the Galaxy S20 Ultra, but you’re still getting a triple-lens set-up with 12MP ultra-wide, 12MP wide-angle and 64MP telephoto lenses.

-There’s 10x digital zoom, improved quality in low lighting conditions and 8K video recording, which will come in handy if you’re an early adopter of an 8K TV.
+There’s 10x digital zoom, improved quality in low lighting conditions and 8K video recording, which will come in handy for early adopters of 8K TV.

 One of the more practical camera modes introduced for the S20 is Single Take, which uses the camera alongside AI to pick out, and create a portfolio of, all the best moments you capture in one shot.
-This could come in useful when you’re scrolling through options to upload to Instagram.
+This should be useful when you’re scrolling through options to upload to Instagram.

 Screen and specs

-The Galaxy S20 sports a (deep breath) 6.2in, Quad HD+ Dynamic AMOLED Infinity-O Display with a resolution 3200 x 1440 pixels.
-It features a 120Hz refresh rate which should be good news for gamers and it’s HDR10+ certified should you be streaming compatible video content.
+The Galaxy S20 sports a 6.2in, Quad HD+ Dynamic AMOLED Infinity-O Display with a resolution of 3200 x 1440 pixels.
+It features a 120Hz refresh rate, which is good news for gamers, and is HDR10+ certified should you be streaming compatible video content.

 This makes it slightly larger (by 0.1in) than the Galaxy S10, which itself has had a price drop following the launch of this newer model.
 It’s still bigger than the iPhone 11 Pro (5.8in) and not far off the standard iPhone 11 (6.1in).